Awasi Atacama Excursions

 • Full day, ACTIVE

 Notes: Subject to weather and safety conditions.
-An acclimatizacion period of 2-3 days is required prior to ascent due to the high altitude.
+An acclimatizacion period at least 3 days of is necessary prior to ascent.

 • Travel Time: